chakrie1489/Smart_trash_bin/README.md

 # Smart_trash_bin
-This repository comprises of report and arduino code file for the Smart trash bin which automatically opens and closes when a person is in the range of trash bin's UV sensors range.
+Check out this repository!
+It's got a report and Arduino code for a cool Smart Trash Bin.
+It opens and closes all by itself when someone gets close, thanks to UV sensors.
+And guess what?
+It's all made using an Arduino board!